fhalde/jsontap/README.md

 - **One tool call at a time** – prompt the model to return a single tool call, execute it, then go back for the next.
 Clean, but fully sequential.
 You lose all parallelism.
 - **Newline-delimited hacks** – instruct the model to output one JSON object per line and split on `\n`.
 Brittle, prompt-dependent, and breaks with any formatting variation.

-jsontap eliminates these workarounds with a clean async API that sits directly on top of the stream.
+jsontap eliminates these workarounds with a clean async API built around a streaming JSON parser [ijson](https://github.com/ICRAR/ijson).

-## Your code stays sequential.
-Your execution doesn't have to be.
+## Sequential code, smarter execution.

 The typical alternative to buffering is callback-based or event-driven parsing – you register handlers that fire when certain keys arrive, and your logic gets split across multiple functions.
 It works, but it inverts how you naturally think about the problem.